Nvidia sets 4-for-1 stock split, shares rise

 Stock splits can potentially attract retail investors who make small trades.
 However, as brokerages increasingly allow customers to buy parts of shares, the benefit of share splits appears to have diluted over time.

-Apple (AAPL.O) split its stock 4-for-1, while electric carmaker Tesla (TSLA.O) split its stock 5-for-1 last year, with both companies saying they aimed to make their shares more affordable to individual investors.
+Apple split its stock 4-for-1, while electric carmaker Tesla split its stock 5-for-1 last year, with both companies saying they aimed to make their shares more affordable to individual investors.

 Santa Clara, California-based Nvidia said stock holders of record on July 21 would receive dividend of three additional shares after the close of trading on July 19, with the stock trading on a split-adjusted basis beginning July 20.